AnastasiaS37/web-larek-frontend/Architecture_description.md

 The ItemsData class is responsible for storing the array of all products (catalog) and the product card selected by the user for viewing.
 Fields:
 - protected field `ItemsArray` - stores an array of objects of type `IItem`
 - protected field `SelectedCard` - stores an object of type `IItem` (the selected card) <br>
-The class constructor accepts an instance of the event broker. <br>
 Methods:
 - `setItems`, which takes an array of objects of type `IItem` as a parameter — allows saving the array of products
 - `getItems`, which returns an array of objects of type `IItem` — allows retrieving the array of products
 - `setItem`, which takes an object of type `IItem` as a parameter — allows saving the product card selected by the user
 - `getItem`, which returns an object of type `IItem` — allows retrieving the selected product card
 - `getItemById`, which takes a product id (string) as a parameter and returns an object of type `IItem` — allows retrieving a product card by its id
+The class constructor accepts an instance of the event broker.

 #### BasketData
 The Basket class is responsible for storing the array of products in the cart.
 Fields:
 - protected field `ItemsArray` - stores an array of objects of type `IItem` <br>
-The class constructor accepts an instance of the event broker. <br>
 Methods:
 - `getItems`, which returns an array of objects of type `IItem` — allows retrieving products in the cart
 - `addItem`, which takes an object of type `IItem` — allows adding a product to the cart